 Southern Africa's first privately-funded observation facility dedicated to optical tracking of space objects and debris

 ASTRONOC (Astronomical Observation Centre) aims to establish near earth observation facilities for research and education in space object and debris optical tracking.
-Through its partnership with the Purple Mountain Observatory, a member of the Chinese Academy of Science, it has established its first observation facility near the town of Bonnievale in the Western Cape.
+Through its partnerships with the Purple Mountain Observatory, a member of the Chinese Academy of Science, and the Keldysh Institute of Applied Mathematics, a member of the International Scientific Optical Network, it has established its first observation facility near the town of Bonnievale in the Western Cape.
 This is the first such facility in South Africa to contribute to the global effort on Space Debris coordinated by the Inter-Agency Space Debris Coordination Committee.

-ASTRONOC is a fully privately-funded and owned initiative.
+ASTRONOC is a fully privately-funded and owned initiative, and registered with the South African Council for Space Affairs.

 ID 38098: INTELSAT 22 (Perigee: 35,781.9 km; Apogee: 35,805.4 km) is an International Telecommunications Satellite in the GEO with a cross section of 1.7 m2 launched on 25 March 2012.